MonaSolutions/MonaServer/doc/README.txt

 RST files can produce several formats (pdf, html...) with the help of Sphinx_ tool.

-* First you nead to install Python_ and `Easy Install`_, the most easy way for this is to download ActivePython_, a usefall installer that contains `Easy Install`_ and several Python_ librairies.
+* First you need to install Python_ and `Easy Install`_, the most easy way for this is to download ActivePython_, a useful installer that contains `Easy Install`_ and several Python_ librairies.
 * Then you need to install Sphinx_, nothing easier, just run the following command :

 .. code-block:: sh